AzorianSolutions/delete-right-after/README.md

 # Delete-Right-After

-This project provides a simple background service that scans your Exchange inbox for fake phishing emails originating from KnowBeFor and either archives or deletes them based on settings.
+This project provides a simple background service that scans your Exchange inbox for fake phishing emails originating from KnowBe4 and either archives or deletes them based on settings.

 |                                                                                                          Main Branch                                                                                                          |                                                                                                          Dev Branch                                                                                                          |
 |:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|